openlayers/openlayers/doc/errors/index.md

 ### 63

-Either raw raster content, or a valid URL must be supplied.
+Either raw coverage content, or a valid URL must be supplied.